gcv/appengine-magic/README.md

 ### Incomplete features

 When using the interactive REPL environment, some App Engine services are more limited than in `dev_appserver.sh` or in deployment.
-Because the App Engine SDK's jars are a mess, and many are not available in Maven repositories, providing the same functionality in an interactive Clojure environment is tricky and error-prone.
-In particular, the administration console, `/_ah/admin` is not available in the REPL environment.
+In particular, the administration console, `/_ah/admin` is currently not available in the REPL environment.

 The following Google services are not yet tested in the REPL environment: